-When developing software, sometimes we need to allow our application to have plugin-ins or modules developed by third parties.
+When developing software, sometimes we need to allow our application to have plug-ins or modules developed by third parties.
 Creating a robust architecture that allows a powerful mechanism can be challenging.
 In this series of posts we will see some strategies to do it.

 This is the first post from a series of posts that will describe strategies to build modular and extensible applications. (inspired by a talk from qafoo in 2011 in Berlin)